You are on our United Kingdom site

 Paid carer’s leave

-The Government promised previously to review the recently introduced Carer’s Leave and potentially expand it to a right to paid leave whilst “being mindful of the impact of any changes on small employers”.
-The Next Steps document makes this clear that this is a longer-term reform from Autumn 2024 and onwards, so this may not be within the first year of Government.
+The Government promised previously to review the recently introduced Carer’s Leave and potentially expand it to a right to paid leave whilst “being mindful of the impact of any changes on small employers.”
+On 19 November 2025, the Government published terms of reference for this anticipated review to consider whether there is a need to change the current approach to ensure carers and their dependants have the right support in place.

 Timing and developments: